grpc/proposal/L56-objc-bazel-support.md

 ### Shared Library and Wrapper Rules

-For convenience and future imports to Google3, we defined another wrapper rule - `grpc_objc_testing_library` - for `src/objective-c/tests` package only.
+For convenience and future imports to the internal repository, we defined another wrapper rule - `grpc_objc_testing_library` - for `src/objective-c/tests` package only.
 We created a target called `TestConfigs` which is basically an `objc_library` rule that contains shared headers, common preprocessor definitions, and the certificate bundle.
 Each test target is created with the wrapper rule which can append `TestConfigs` to every target.
 Meaningless repetitions of adding the shared configuration to `deps` is avoided, in consequence.

-`proto_library_objc_wrapper` is a temporary workaround for importing the test targets to Google3.
+`proto_library_objc_wrapper` is a temporary workaround for importing the test targets to the internal repository.
 Its open-source version does nothing other than passing the arguments to `native.proto_library`.

 ## Implementation